RainChinChao/Chatgpt-Aided-veRIPY-CARIPY-/README.md

 All the chatting records can be found in chat.html.
+Please download this chat.html file and double click it.

 The chat file contains the prompt for ChatGPT, procedures, original Python code of the example designs, and the generated VeriPy-accepted Python code.